Lübeck's dance of Death has inspired many a quaint and curious volume of forgotten lore.

 Notice that the Danish translator thought that the nurse appeared before the journeyman.

-See the section How to Make Your Own Dance of Death to get
+See the section How to Make Your Own Dance of Death

 part of the explanation.